 I was impressed with Explorason.
 He loved German food.
 He is really developing a much broader palate now and this really helps with travel.
 To try new foods in the country of their origin is all part of world-schooling to.

 There is so so much to see around the city of Munich.
 Just the old architecture itself is worth wandering around for.
 This is just us walking.
-No bus or tram can take you here – you need good comfortable shoes.
+There is no bus or tram to bring you here – you need good comfortable shoes.

 And don’t forget to look up!